She's Funny That Way (film): Release

 She's Funny That Way premiered at the 71st Venice International Film Festival on August 29, 2014.
 On September 12, it was bought by Clarius Entertainment at the 2014 Toronto International Film Festival.
 A screening at the Tokyo International Film Festival was scheduled for late October.
 In January 2015, the film was screened to the Palm Springs International Film Festival.

 The film was originally scheduled for a May 1, 2015, release in theaters nationwide, but Clarius Entertainment pulled the film from the schedule.
 However, on June 2, 2015, Lionsgate Premiere acquired the film after Clarius Entertainment dropped the film for unknown reasons.
 The film was released in the United States on August 21, 2015, in select theaters and through video on demand.

+Versions

-In 2020, a copy of Bogdanovich's original cut of the film, still titled Squirrels to the Nuts, was found on eBay.
+In 2020, a copy of Bogdanovich's original cut of the film, still titled Squirrels to the Nuts, was found on eBay by James Kenney, an English lecturer at City University of New York.
 In the wake of Bogdanovich's death in January 2022, the cut was shown at New York's Museum of Modern Art beginning on March 28, 2022.
+A 123-minute Director's Cut of Squirrels to the Nuts restored by Bogdanovich prior to his death was presented by American Cinematheque at Grauman's Egyptian Theatre in Hollywood on February 8, 2025, prior to VOD release.